wallymathieu/assertfail/_posts/2022-09-22-Unclean-architecture.md

 From what I understand of [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) it's an iteration of [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as Ports and Adapters (see the Wikipedia page).

+Why would you want architecture?
+The main purpose is to deliver a working solution to the customer.
+How do you arrive to that?
+Architecture is a tool that enables developers to reason about how the system works.

 ### Sample code

 A sample succinct implementation is the